What Are Negligent Hiring Claims?

 - Check driving records and history for some occupations including truck driving and any job that requires the use of company cars or machinery.

-- Confirm that other claims made by the applicant, such as why he left a prior employer, why he had a two-year employment gap, why he worked at four companies in two years, and so forth, are true.
+- Confirm that other claims made by the applicant, such as why they left a prior employer, why they had a two-year employment gap, why they worked at four companies in two years, and so forth, are true.

-A negligent hiring claim is more common in some industries including caregiving to dependent children or adults, and in these specific industries: "real estate agents (who have keys or know pass-lock combinations), rental apartment personnel, condominium personnel, delivery persons, service and maintenance persons, nursing and convalescent home workers, home health care aides and utility personnel."
+A negligent hiring claim is more common in some industries including caregiving to dependent children or adults, and these specific industries:

-An increasing number of states and worldwide jurisdictions have laws about what makes an employer a potential negligent hiring lawsuit target including these.
+An increasing number of states and worldwide jurisdictions have laws about what makes an employer a potential negligent hiring lawsuit target including these laws:

 - The person injuring or harming another person must be employed by the firm.